Apple iPhone 6 Simulator — Viewport, Resolution & CSS Specs

 - Height: 667 px

-ℹ️ Note: The visible height can vary slightly depending on the browser UI (Safari, Chrome, etc.).
+ℹ️ The visible height can vary slightly depending on the browser UI (Safari, Chrome, etc.).

 Pixel Density (Device Pixel Ratio)

-The Apple iPhone 6 has a device pixel ratio of 2 — meaning each CSS pixel is represented by three physical pixels.
+Apple iPhone 6 has a device pixel ratio of 2.

 For CSS targeting: